sachin21/ruboty-dmm/README.md

 For example, Above command will notify the doujin cg 24's ranking.

 ### Available arguments
-- The first argument is only available for dmm.
+- The first argument is only available for `dmm`.
-- The second argument is available for all, comic, cg, game, voice.
+- The second argument is available for `all, comic, cg, game, voice`.
-- The third argument is available for 24, weekly, monthly, total.
+- The third argument is available for `24, weekly, monthly, total`.

 ### 2. Register a job by ruboty-cron
 Add ruboty-cron to your bot's Gemfile.